PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   pair is still elided, while a synthetic side consumer keeps its producer.
   This replaces the only direct op-builder deletion and adds no partial-graph scan.
+- `ModelIRPassStateScope` is lazy and identity-bound.
+A group with a successful model-only preflight acquires the state; subsequent adjacent groups reuse it and report `state_built: false`, so diagnostic `state_build_count` reflects actual construction rather than pass invocation count.
+The scope is never carried across legacy helpers that mutate ModelIR outside the differential index.
+All six production occurrences retain the exact order transpose-Mean, Mean/Mul/Add/Conv, optional LayerNorm, terminal Mean, SE conv, SE FC, and optional Conv attention.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.